akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_ip": "123.456.789.012", // OPTIONAL, not currently used in NodeBB core, but it might be in the future, defaults to null

-        "_reputation": 0, // OPTIONAL, defaults to 0
+        "_edited": 1386475829970, // OPTIONAL, [UNIT: Milliseconds], if and when the post was edited, defaults to null

-        "_votes": 0, // OPTIONAL, defaults to 0, These are more like favorites, Not to be confused with the up/down votes in a separate functions below, getPaginatedVotes
+        "_reputation": 0, // OPTIONAL, defaults to 0, must be >= 0, not to be confused with _votes (see getPaginatedVotes for votes)

         "_path": "/myoldforum/topic/123#post56789", // OPTIONAL, the old path to reach this post's page and maybe deep link, defaults to ''